kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 #### Dedicated attribute columns

-When used the storage format vParquet3, defining [dedicated attribute columns](https://grafana.com/docs/tempo/latest/operations/dedicated_columns/) can improve the query performance.
+When using the vParquet3 storage format , defining [dedicated attribute columns](https://grafana.com/docs/tempo/latest/operations/dedicated_columns/) can improve the query performance.
 In order to best choose those columns (Up to 10), a good criteria is to choose attributes that contribute growing the block size (And not those commonly used).

 ### Tempo authentication configuration